jcsmorais/open-exchange-rates-lib/README.md

 README
 ======

-What is OpenExchangeRates library?
+What is Open Exchange Rates library?
 ----------------------------------
-OpenExchangeRates is a PHP library for the services provided by [Open Exchange Rates](http://openexchangerates.org): a real-time exchange rates API for developers.
+Open Exchange Rates library is a PHP based library for the services provided by [Open Exchange Rates](http://openexchangerates.org): a real-time exchange rates API for developers.

 Requirements